 Once you have taps, cutting off the crank arms, drilling and tapping new pedal holes, and grinding and smoothing the ends of the arms is all relatively easy.
 You can have a machine shop do it to get the pedal holes perfectly straight and true, or you can do it by hand; if done by hand and the pedal axles don't come out perfectly parallel to the BB axle, it's possible to mount one end of an arm in a large vise and forcibly bend or twist the arm a little to align the pedals.

-Engineering in Wales provides a crank shortening service and stocks
+Engineering in Wales provides a crank shortening service

 most sizes available.